gwyatt40/Engineering_4_Notebook/README.md

   - Most of this code involved using parts of other previous codes (ex. if x exit sequence)
   - The rest of it I found online (ex. discriminant and quadratic formula calculations)
   - The quadratic formula here could be set as a function initially instead of being written out later in the code
+  - Spelling mistake in the results image was fixed later (the solutions are)

 ### Helpful Links
   - I based my code around [this example](https://www.programiz.com/python-programming/examples/quadratic-roots) from Programiz